-What are net zero initiatives and how important are they for the industry?
+What are net zero initiatives and how important are they for industry?

-Net zero initiatives are a set of technologies, options and policy initiatives that when combined together will help humanity achieve the objective of reaching net zero by 2050.
-These are really important for industry especially hard to abate industry industrial emissions for them to achieve net zero emissions as quickly as possible.
+Net zero initiatives are a set of technologies, options and policy initiatives that, when combined together, will help humanity achieve the objective of reaching net zero by 2050.
+These are really important for industry, especially hard to abate industrial emissions, for them to achieve net zero emissions as quickly as possible.

 Are net zero initiatives on the rise, and do you foresee more happening?

 Net zero initiatives are on the increase.
 We see quite a lot of these happening right now and many more in the years to come.
 Net zero initiatives basically happen at three levels.
 One at the consumer level with customers and consumers asking for low carbon products.
 At a second level, it’s more related to the industries, it’s easy to decarbonise industry; travel industry, hospitality industry, transport industry.
 And at a higher level, it all leads to reducing the carbon emissions from heavy industry or hard to abate industries.

 Are there benchmarks now that the industry should be aiming to achieve?